 Long term, this company has huge potential.
 In 2019, marketers spent about $71 billion on linear TV ads.
 Only $3.8 billion were spent on streaming TV ads.
 But, consumers are shifting their engagement from linear to streaming TV.
 Ad dollars will follow suit over the next decade, implying an inflow of billions of dollars into the streaming TV ad space within the next few years.

-Telaria did just $68 million in revenue last year.
-Thus, this company has a huge opportunity to drive explosive revenue growth for many years to come, the likes of which should power TLRA stock far higher than where it trades today.
+Because of these secular tailwinds, this company has a huge opportunity to drive explosive revenue growth for many years to come, the likes of which should power RUBI stock far higher than where it trades today.

-Canadian cannabis producer Cronos has plunged into penny stock territory in early 2020 on fears that cannabis consumption will come to a screeching halt as the global economy shuts down.
+Canadian cannabis producer Cronos plunged in February and March on fears that cannabis consumption would come to a screeching halt as the global economy shut down.

 Net net, in the back-half of 2020, Cronos’ revenues will move higher, margins will expand, and net losses will narrow.
 That’s a recipe for success which should boost CRON stock out of penny stock territory.